-Analysis of employees also shows a gender pay gap of 11.1% in those under the age of 40 and a gap of 27.7% in those aged 40 and over.
-This indicates that the steps the University is taking to reduce the gap have had an effect and therefore as the population matures, we expect the gap will continue to improve.
+The gender pay gap for those aged under 40 is 7.7%, compared to 26.5% for those aged over 40.
+This shows an improvement since 2020 and indicates that the steps the University is taking to reduce the gap have had an effect.
+As the population matures, we expect the gap will continue to improve.

 Reducing the gap - what we've done already

-- We continue to ensure there is a balanced gender mix involved in all stages of the recruitment process.
+- Ensuring that there is a balanced gender mix involved in all stages of the recruitment process

 Equality and diversity

 To promote equality and diversity in the organisation, we have:

 - Appointed a full time Vice President of Culture and Inclusion, reporting to the Vice-Chancellor, to provide oversight, direction and strategy on Equality, Diversity and Inclu-sion.

 - Created a Culture & Inclusion team to provide the infrastructure to support the direction set by the new Vice President for Community and Inclusion.

 - Established a Staff Experience Board to review and initiate proposals that affect staff at the University.
 This includes providing a pathway to support the implementation of EDI initiatives.

 - Continued to operate a Gender Pay Working Group to investigate the causes of the Gen-der Pay Gap